-Before salary exchange (£) After salary exchange (£) Salary 20,000 19,000 John's pension payment 1,000 0 Employer pension payment 1,000 2,000 Total pension payment John will pay lower NICs on his reduced salary.
-He can use this saving to Take home pay increase his take home pay or add it to the payments into his plan.
+Before salary exchange (£) After salary exchange (£) Salary 20,000 19,000 John's pension payment 1,000 0 Employer pension payment 1,000 2,000 Total pension payment John will pay lower NICs on his reduced salary which will increase Take home pay his take home pay.
+Or, John could choose to exchange slightly more salary in order to increase his total pension payments and keep his take home pay the same.